 In this wide-ranging interview, Jayme Moye discusses that – and a whole lot more.
 She’ll also talk about her writing discipline, how she systematically approached travel writing as a business to achieve fast success, and three key tips she’d give to herself when she graduated from college.

 We’ll even discuss three of her favorite stories and how they came to be – including one in which she decided to not go cycling with Afghanistan’s women’s cycling team because the Taliban had just announced they were about to start their spring offensive.

-Just for some backdrop, Jayme grew up in Ohio, moved to Colorado for college, originally started her career as a computer systems data analyst, realized it wasn’t for her, and made the shift to writing.
+Just for some backdrop, Jayme grew up and attended college in Ohio, then moved to Colorado and started a career as a computer systems data analyst.
+Realizing a career in high tech wasn’t for her, she made the shift to travel writing.

 Since then she has won:

 - 2019 Banff Centre Mountaineering Article Award for Mountain Literature